 Work droplet-to-droplet by tilting the assay slightly when injecting solutions or inserting tubes into already filled microfluidic assays.
-Also make sure you always see excess liquid coming out of the two “inlet connectors” when doing the pre-coating and cell seeding steps.
+Also make sure you always see excess liquid coming out of the two inlet connectors when doing the pre-coating and cell seeding steps.

 Load syringes slowly to avoid filling them with air bubbles.
-Inspect the syringes, as well as the tubes before you connect them to the tilted CellDirector, connect droplet-to-droplet.
+Inspect the syringes, as well as the tubes before you connect them to the tilted CellDirector.
+Connect droplet-to-droplet.

-Experience air bubbles nevertheless – try this!
+Experience air bubbles nevertheless? – try this!

 Temperature equilibrate all solutions over night as described above.
-Fill the syringes with the cell media and gradient subtance that suit your experimental set-up.
+Fill the syringes with the cell media and gradient substance that suit your experimental set-up.
 Degass the filled-up syringes by placing them in a degassing chamber until all air bubbles have disappeared.
 Place the degassed syringes in a 37 °C incubator for temperature and gas equilibration until it is time to start the experiment.

-Microfluidic assays contain only small volumes – Avoid evaporation during long incubation times!
+Avoid evaporation during long incubation times!

-The fluid volumes within microfluidic assays are small compared to 96-well plates.
+Fluid volumes within microfluidic assays are small compared to 96-well plates.
 Keep CellDirector in a humidified environment to avoid evaporation, especially when working with overnight incubations.
 When incubating your cells, place CellDirector in a petri dish together with a wet tissue to avoid evaporation.